 In the Associated controls box, select each control that you want to be available for the selected data type, or clear the selection of any controls that you want to remove from the list.

 If the control that you want to select does not appear in the Associated controls box, you must add the control to the list.
-For more information, see Adding Controls to the List of Associated Controls for a Data Type.
+For more information, see Add associated controls.

 In the Data Sources window, click an item of the data type that you just associated one or more controls, and then click the drop-down menu for the item.

 The controls you selected in the Associated controls box now appear in the drop-down menu for the item.

 Add associated controls